Bugle 4143 - Official Coronavirus Survival Guide

 One of the technological developments that David Kluft would like to see is a device which can faultlessly tell the difference between a cucumber and a javelin.

-This follows a severe embarrassment at his local athletics club's annual all-you-can-eat vegan buffet.
+This follows a severe embarrassment at his local athletics club's annual All-You Can-Eat Vegan Buffet.

+Paul Hindle is unconvinced by salad cream as a source.
 I can't even see where you would get salad milk from, complains Paul.

 I've never seen a lettuce with others.